writefayaz/rotatingbananas/content/docs/SAP_Extensibility_In_App_vs_BTP-2.md

 ### **Examples Based on the Patterns**:
 1. **Custom Application**: Build a supplier performance dashboard combining SAP data with logistics metrics from external providers.
-2. **Third-Party Integration**: Integrate Salesforce with SAP for synchronized customer data.
+2. **Third-Party Integration**: Integrate Salesforce/SugarCRM/Dynamics with SAP for synchronized customer data.
 3. **Event-Driven Workflows**: Trigger alerts for stock replenishment when inventory levels are critically low.
 4. **Advanced Process Integration**: Connect SAP with payment gateways for automated billing and reconciliation.